Things I Would Like to See Improved in Specialty Coffee

 #1 What’s in the Hopper?

 This has changed the way I experience coffee.
 I’ve become a novelty seeker.
-I almost never go to places that don’t offer a choice or never change their espresso offering.
-This is a great thing.
+I almost never go to places that don’t offer a choice or never change their espresso offerings, and this is a great thing.

 The problem is the signage that was prominent just a few years ago is mostly gone or hidden.
 I would say half the coffee shops in Seattle that offer more than one espresso have no information on their website, social media, or even at the counter.
 You have to ask.
 You have to know to ask.
 The second espresso has become a big secret.
 Not in every cafe, but far too many.
 Coffee shops are doing a much better job detailing their pour-over offerings.

-On the few times I’ve mentioned this, the pushback I’ve received is the customer doesn’t care.
-To which I have 3 responses:
+The few times I’ve mentioned this, the pushback I’ve received is that the customer doesn’t care.
+To which I have three responses:

-- How are the customers supposed to care about something they don’t know is available?
+3. How should customers care about something they don’t know is available?

 One cafe in Seattle removed its single-origin espresso offering because no one was ordering it.
-I pointed out they never listed their single-origin espresso on their sign or menu, so how was the customer expected to know it was available?
-They listened to me and the second espresso offering is now on the menu and is being ordered by customers.
+I pointed out that they never listed their single-origin espresso on their sign or menu, so how was the customer expected to know it was available?
+They listened to me, and the second espresso offering is now on the menu and being ordered by customers.

-My advice to cafe owners is to walk into their own shop as if they know nothing about the coffee being served and see if they can figure out what is in the hopper before the barista asks for their drink order.
+I advise cafe owners to walk into their shop as if they know nothing about the coffee being served and see if they can figure out what is in the hopper before the barista asks for their drink order.

 I took this photo in 2012 at Victrola Coffee in Seattle.
 Signs like these have become a rarity.